 What will influence this decision might be: (1) energy level since the terrain on the Primitivo is more physically demanding; (2) people I meet to whom I don’t want to say ‘good-bye;’ (3) whether I would miss revisiting places between León and Santiago which I loved the first time, such as Cruz de Ferro and O’Cebreiro; (4) feeling regret about not visiting Samos with its enormous 6th century monastery – a place we missed seeing on our first journey.

 On the other hand, after walking 450 km on the busy Camino Francés, the Camino Primitivo might have a strong attraction.
 The more I think about it, the more I like that idea: 23-24 days walking the more populated Camino Francés followed by 18-19 days of walking the quieter Camino Primitivo – the best of both worlds!

-Taking into consideration the nine-hour time difference between Victoria and St. Jean, getting from here to there will take a total of 43 hours including an overnight-jetlag-recovery-time at the Cote Basque Hotel in Bayonne.
+Taking into consideration the eight-hour time difference between Victoria and St. Jean, getting from here to there will take a total of 43 hours including an overnight-jetlag-recovery-time at the Cote Basque Hotel in Bayonne.
 This all begins when I hop onto that first flight on Tuesday morning, April 16th, 2019.

 Planes, trains, and buses will get me from Victoria in Western Canada to St. Jean Pied de Port, Southern France: three WestJet flights from Victoria to London; National Express coach from Gatwick to Stansted Airports; Ryanair to Biarritz; bus to Bayonne; and train to St. Jean Pied de Port, the starting point of the Camino Frances.